stoleks/smolgui/README.md

 smol gui
 ==========
-A small immediate gui library based on [SFML](https://github.com/SFML/SFML)
+A "small" immediate gui library based on [SFML](https://github.com/SFML/SFML), that aims to ease use of personal assets and resources.

 Dependencies
 -----